akashprasher/PythonProblems/README.md

 [Solution](./Solution%20Files/Cook-book.py)

 ### Problem - 8.
 Monte Carlo simulation
 Suppose that three random numbers are generated.
-Determine the probability that the numbers are in decreasing order using a Monte Carlo simulatio
+Determine the probability that the numbers are in decreasing order using a Monte Carlo Simulation